JoTM-stack/Motor-Control/README.md

 ## ⚙️ Description of Operation
 - The motor is driven by PWM from the Arduino Uno and its speed is controlled based on the input voltage.
 - An LCD displays the motor status (`ON/OFF`), applied voltage, and calculated motor speed.
 - **Speed Calculation:**
-  The speed (%) is proportional to the applied input voltage relative to the maximum supply voltage of 5V
+  he speed (%) is proportional to the applied input voltage relative to the maximum supply voltage of 5V

 - The LCD shows both the percentage (%) and the real-time voltage value.
 - An LED indicator will turn **ON** when the motor speed exceeds 50%.